TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 * parseHtml()
 * parseJson()

-The 'parseHtml()' function can also be used to extract data from XML.
+The `parseHtml()` function can also be used to extract data from XML.

 The next exercise demonstrates this two stage process in full.